 Immediate response plans are in place to identify and respond to alleged abuse or violence against any individual at any Dow facility.
 Dow employs several hundred employees and contractors in its Emergency Services and Security department worldwide who fully comply with the Company’s training requirements, policies and procedures concerning human rights.
 This training is a condition of employment and is conducted on a regular basis.

 Dow’s Regional Ethics and Compliance Committees (RECCs) are strategically situated to assist in the reporting, investigation and resolution of human rights violations.
 The RECCs operate regionally in all geographic areas where Dow conducts business and are comprised of the country or regional leader, along with senior finance, human resources and legal personnel.
-Each RECC is responsible for administration of the Code, with ultimate oversight from Dow’s General Counsel and the Audit Committee of the Board of Directors.
+Each RECC is a standing committee of the Office of Ethics and Compliance.
+The Office of Ethics and Compliance is responsible for Code administration, with oversight by the General Counsel and the Audit and Governance Committees of the Board of Directors.

-The Dow EthicsLine is also available in multiple languages at http://www.dowethicsline.com/for individuals who may be more comfortable reporting their concerns in writing.
+The Dow EthicsLine is also available in multiple languages on the web for individuals who may be more comfortable reporting their concerns in writing.
 The same confidentiality safeguards that are in place for telephone reporting are in place for this option as well.
-Emails may be directed to email@example.com.
+The web reporting sites can be accessed at www.dowethicsline.com.
+Alternatively, you can call the Office of Ethics and Compliance directly at +1-989-636-2544.
+Emails may be directed to Ethics@Dow.com.